-Many people who had not previously attempted to obtain a green-card are now applying under the new provisional waiver program.
+Many people who had not previously attempted to obtain a green card are now applying for a provisional waiver.
 But getting through the process has been harder than expected, with U.S. Citizenship and Immigration Services (USCIS) returning many applications for additional evidence or other corrections.

-If this happens, don’t panic or give up.
+If either of these things happen, don’t panic or give up.
 The government has not denied your application; it is simply asking for some more information in order to process it correctly.

-The first thing you should do is to read the letter that USCIS sent with your application.
+The first thing you should do is to read the letter that USCIS sent you.
 It will typically be the first page you find when you open the returned package.
 It is very noticeable because it will say something like “Form I-797C, Notice of Action” in the top right corner or “Request for Evidence” on the top.

 It is possible that you won’t be able to understand what is wrong with your application even after reviewing the letter from USCIS and all the documents in your application.

 One tip is to look at the NVC receipt.
 If it says “in process” rather than “paid,” that's the likely reason that USCIS rejected the application, particularly if it stated that you did not include the NVC receipt.
 You probably submitted the NVC payment and immediately printed the receipt before NVC had a chance to process the payment.
 Simply return to the NVC receipt website, log in, and print a new receipt.
 By now the payment should have been processed and the receipt will say “paid” at the bottom.
 The NVC also has a frequently asked questions page dedicated to the provisional waiver, which can provide important information.